Karate: Sport

 Karate is divided into style organizations.
 These organizations sometimes cooperate in non-style specific sport karate organizations or federations.
 Examples of sport organizations include AAKF/ITKF, AOK, TKL, AKA, WKF, NWUKO, WUKF and WKC.
 Organizations hold competitions (tournaments) from local to international level.
 Tournaments are designed to match members of opposing schools or styles against one another in kata, sparring and weapons demonstration.
 They are often separated by age, rank and sex with potentially different rules or standards based on these factors.
 The tournament may be exclusively for members of a particular style (closed) or one in which any martial artist from any style may participate within the rules of the tournament (open).

 The World Karate Federation (WKF) is the largest sport karate organization and is recognized by the International Olympic Committee (IOC) as being responsible for karate competition in the Olympic Games.
 The WKF has developed common rules governing all styles.
 The national WKF organizations coordinate with their respective National Olympic Committees.

 WKF karate competition has two disciplines: sparring (kumite) and forms (kata).
 Competitors may enter either as individuals or as part of a team.
 Evaluation for kata and kobudō is performed by a panel of judges, whereas sparring is judged by a head referee, usually with assistant referees at the side of the sparring area.
 Sparring matches are typically divided by weight, age, gender, and experience.

 WKF only allows membership through one national organization/federation per country to which clubs may join.
 The World Union of Karate-do Federations (WUKF) offers different styles and federations a world body they may join, without having to compromise their style or size.
 The WUKF accepts more than one federation or association per country.

 Sport organizations use different competition rule systems.
 Light contact rules are used by the WKF, WUKO, IASK and WKC.
 Full contact karate rules used by Kyokushinkai, Seidokaikan and other organizations.
 Bogu kumite (full contact with protective shielding of targets) rules are used in the World Koshiki Karate-Do Federation organization.
 Shinkaratedo Federation use boxing gloves.
 Within the United States, rules may be under the jurisdiction of state sports authorities, such as the boxing commission.

 Mixed Martial Arts (MMA)

 Karate, although not widely used in mixed martial arts, has been effective for some MMA practitioners.
-Various styles of karate are practiced in MMA: Lyoto Machida and John Makdessi practice Shotokan; Bas Rutten and Georges St-Pierre train in Kyokushin; Michelle Waterson holds a black belt in American Free Style Karate; Stephen Thompson practices American Kenpo Karate; and both Gunnar Nelson and Robert Whittaker practiced Gōjū-ryū.
+Various styles of karate are practiced in MMA: Lyoto Machida and John Makdessi practice Shotokan; Bas Rutten and Georges St-Pierre train in Kyokushin; Michelle Waterson holds a black belt in American Free Style Karate; Stephen Thompson practices American Tetsushin Ryu Kempo Karate and both Gunnar Nelson and Robert Whittaker practiced Gōjū-ryū.
 Additionally, John Kavanagh has been successful as coach with a Kenpo Karate pedigree.